+#3 BOA-001178-2020

 BOARD OF ZONING ADJUSTMENT

 STAFF REPORT Date: February 3, 2020

 CASE NUMBER 6307

 APPLICANT NAME Robert Maurin, RA

 LOCATION 300 St. Louis Street

 (Northwest corner of St. Louis Street and North Jackson

 Street)

-VARIANCE REQUEST Building Height: Building Height variance to allow a building to exceed the maximum height allowance in a T-5.1 Sub-District of the Downtown Development District.
+VARIANCE REQUEST Building Height: Building Height variance to allow a

+building to exceed the maximum height allowance in a T-5.1 Sub-District of the Downtown Development District.

-Frontage Type: Frontage Type variance to allow a non-compliant frontage type in a T-5.1 Sub-District of the
+Frontage Type: Frontage Type variance to allow a building with a gallery frontage type in a T-5.1 Sub-District

-Downtown Development District.
+of the Downtown Development District.

-Column: Column variance to allow a building with masonry columns in a T 5.1 Sub District of the Downtown
+Column: Column variance to allow a building with masonry columns in a T-5.1 Sub-District of the Downtown Development District.

-Development District.

-ZONING ORDINANCE REQUIREMENT

-Building Height: The Zoning Ordinance limits maximum

-building height at three stories in a T-5.1 Sub-District of

-the Downtown Development District.
+ZONING ORDINANCE REQUIREMENT Building Height: The Zoning Ordinance limits maximum building height at three stories in a T-5.1 Sub-District of the Downtown Development District.

-Frontage Type: The Zoning Ordinance requires one of six frontage types in a T-5.1 Sub-District of the Downtown
+Frontage Type: The Zoning Ordinance does not allow a gallery frontage type in a T-5.1 Sub-District of the Downtown Development District.

-Development District.

-Column: The Zoning Ordinance requires columns to have a base, shaft, and capital in a T-5.1 Sub-District of the

-Downtown Development District.
+Column: The Zoning Ordinance requires columns to have a base, shaft, and capital in a T-5.1 Sub-District of the Downtown Development District.